How much will your tree trimming and removal cost?

 That's entirely up to you.
 You could pay someone to remove the stumps.
 You could also cut them into smaller pieces to use as firewood or turn them into furniture such as tables, mounts or stands.

-If this is not something you can or want to do, you can find a nearby carpenter to do it for you.
+You can also find a nearby carpenter to do this for you.

 How do we know these prices?